epam/edp-gerrit-operator/docs/api.md

-GerritReplicationConfigStatus defines the observed state of GerritReplicationConfig
+GerritReplicationConfigStatus defines the observed state of GerritReplicationConfig.

 <table>
     <thead>